shehreendheda/katacoda-scenarios/continuous-profiling/step1.md

 [Jetty web server](https://www.eclipse.org/jetty/).
 * Uses [MongoDB](https://www.mongodb.com/) as a data store.

-You want to optimize the performance of the service to ensure that users have the best experience.
-To do so, you first bring the service online, and then make some requests to service to see how it performs.
+You want to optimize the service's performance to ensure that users have the best experience.
+To start, you bring the service online and make some requests to service to see how it performs.

-1. Run the `movies-api-java` service in the **Terminal for movies-api-java** tab to bring the service online.
+1. Click the command below to bring the `movies-api-java` service online in the **Terminal for movies-api-java** tab, or you can copy, paste, and run the command in that tab.

   `cd /root/lab/dd-continuous-profiler-dash2021 && ./gradlew run`{{execute T2}} (👆_Double click_)